fgrunewald/fast_forward/README.md

 ```
 pycgmap -f <.trr/.xtc/.gro/.pdb> -n <.ndx> -s <.tpr> -o <.xtc> -itp <.itp>
 ```
-the index file needs to be a mapping of the molecule to atomisitic coordinates and the itp file a full itp file with or without parameters.
+the index file needs to be a mapping of the molecule to atomisitic coordinates and the itp file needs to be a complete itp file of the CG with or without parameters.
 To generate both have a look at the follwing tool: https://github.com/marrink-lab/pycgbuilder